Canadian University Society for Intercollegiate Debate: History

 CUSID was officially founded in 1978, although it held its first annual tournament in 1977.
 The regular tournaments held under its auspices, such as those at the University of Toronto, McGill University, the University of Western Ontario, Queen's University, and the University of Ottawa predate CUSID's formation by many decades.

-Founded as a national organization with strong central Canadian region roots, over the years, individual regional differences—particularly the separate identities of "CUSID East" and "CUSID West"—have become more pronounced.
-One of its primary functions is facilitating communications between its members institutions.
-Until the late 2000s, those communications have been primarily through their online forum, CUSIDnet, first set up in 1994, as the first online student debating forum in the world.
-More recently, communications are conducted through social media platforms such as Facebook.

-Annual intervarsity tournaments held in Canada include the McGill University Winter Carnival, the Queen's University Chancellor's Cup and Sutherland IV, the Carleton University Lord Dorchester Cup, the University of Toronto Hart House IV, the University of Ottawa Father Guindon Cup, and the Wilfrid Laurier University/University of Waterloo Seagram's IV.

 The inaugural British Parliamentary National Championship (now known as the Canadian Universities Debating Championship) was hosted in 2004 at the University of Toronto.
-Unlike other CUSID title tournaments, participants do not need to be a member of a CUSID institution in order to take part.
-This leads to the tournament to often be attended by American and other international teams.
+Unlike other CUSID title tournaments, participants did not need to be a member of a CUSID institution in order to take part.

-In 2020, for the first time in history, the society was forced to cancel its Canadian Parliamentary National Debating Championship due to the risk presented by COVID-19.
-Other tournaments affected included Carleton's Lord Dorchester Cup, the North American Womxn and Gender Minorities Debating Championship and numerous American tournaments.
-In July 2020, the National Championship was revived by hosting an online iteration organized by the year's original host institution, the University of Calgary Debate Society.
+In 2020, the society was forced to cancel its annual national championship due to the risk presented by COVID-19.
+However, the National Championship was rescheduled into an online iteration organized by the year's original host institution, the University of Calgary Debate Society.
 Due to continued pandemic restrictions, the entirety of the 2020–2021 season was also held online.

-In 2020 CUSID voted to end the long-standing tradition to not allow hybrid teams (teams representing two different institutions) at Canadian Parliamentary Nationals, the Central Canadian Debating Championship, the Atlantic Canadian Debating Championship and the Western Canadian Debating Championship.
-This aligned them with the society's British Parliamentary Championship, which has always allowed such teams.
+In 2020 CUSID voted to end the long-standing tradition to not allow hybrid teams (teams representing two different institutions) at several of its events.
+This aligned with the society's British Parliamentary Championship, which has always allowed such teams.

 In 2024, the British Parliamentary National Championship was renamed to the Canadian Universities Debating Championship (CUDC).
 The inaugural CUDC, organized by the University of Waterloo, brought together 61 teams from 16 universities across 7 provinces, exceeding pre-pandemic participation levels.